Depolarization in Delivering Public Services? Impacts of Minimum Service Standards (MSS) on the Quality of Health Services in Indonesia

 Copyright © 2016 Journal of Regional and City Planning

-This work licensed under CC-BY-NC, a Creative Commons Attribution-NonCommercial 4.0 International License.
+This work is licensed under CC-BY-NC, a Creative Commons Attribution-NonCommercial 4.0 International License.